Director of Communications

 For Immediate Release

-PHILADELPHIA, PA.—The Council for Advancement and Support of Education today announced the winners of its 2007 Independent Schools Awards.
-The recipients—three individuals and one corporation—were selected for their extraordinary commitment to primary and secondary independent education.
+NASHVILLE, TENN.-The Council for Advancement and Support of Education today announced the winners of its 2008 Independent Schools Awards.
+The recipients-three individuals and one foundation-were selected for their commitment and service to primary and secondary independent school education.

-The awards will be presented today during the opening ceremonies of the 37th annual CASE•NAIS Independent Schools Conference being held Jan.
-28-30 in Philadelphia.
+The awards will be presented today during the opening ceremonies of the 38th annual CASE•NAIS Independent Schools Conference being held Jan.
+27-29 in Nashville, Tenn.

 The four award winners are:

 Recipients of the CASE Independent Schools Awards are selected from an international pool of nominees.
 The awards honor individuals and corporations or foundations for their commitment to primary and secondary education.
 Winners receive a Steuben crystal award and are recognized by their peers at the CASE•NAIS Independent Schools Conference held each year in January.